*Free Digital Map Available*

-On a sunny spring morning, I rode the limited express from Ikebukuro to Seibu-Chichibu station where I switched to a bus for Nakatsugawa.
+On a sunny spring morning, I rode the limited express from Ikebukuro to Seibu-Chichibu station, where I switched to the bus for Nakatsugawa.
 I got off a few stops before the end of the line and, after passing through a short tunnel, followed a road up a green valley next to a small river.
 Directly ahead, I could see rocky cliffs forming the summit of Mt Akaiwa (赤岩岳).

 The ruins of the Nichitsu mine village

 Mt Akaiwa from the approach to Hatcho pass